vineetred/stunning-enigma/README.md

 ## Specifics:

 A web application, where, given a link to a Facebook/Instagram/Twitter post, we output a prediction on whether the news in that post is real or fake.
+Alternatively, we can give a percentage of how sure our classifier is that it's fake news or real news.

 Input : A valid url to a post.
-Output: Boolean, True or False.
+Output: Boolean, True or False(Or a %).

 ## Method: